JayMody/bash-it/README.md

 # Bash-it

 This repo is forked from [bash-it](https://github.com/Bash-it/bash-it).
-This version includes my own changes to everything from custom aliases, scripts, .bashrr, and much more.
+This version includes my own changes to everything from custom aliases, scripts, .bashrc, and much more.

 ## Installation